 If the deceased person was married or widowed we’ll need to know the full name and last occupation of their spouse.
 We’ll also need to know the date of birth of their surviving spouse.

-Please note that if you request a correction to a registration, it will be subject to a non-refundable fee.
-We cannot guarantee the request will be approved.
+Please note that if you request a correction to the death registration, it will be subject to a non-refundable fee.
+We cannot guarantee the request will be authorised.

 Who should register a death